araf821/Netflix-Clone/README.md

 # Netlix Clone

-This is an clone of the Netlix web app created using Next.js, TypeScript, MongoDB, Prisma, and OAuth.
+This is a clone of the Netlix web app created using Next.js, TypeScript, Tailwind, MongoDB, Prisma, OAuth.

+---

-## Next.js Generated
+### Next.js Generated

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## Getting Started
+### Getting Started

 First, run the development server: